United States to meet Taliban to seek Afghan peace

 “There has in the past been skepticism about their support, but in recent months I think we’ve seen evidence that there is genuine support and that they’ve employed their influence such as it is to encourage the Taliban to engage,” he said.

-The Haqqanis are considered the United States’ deadliest foe in Afghanistan and the top U.S. and NATO commander in the country cast doubt on Tuesday over whether it could make peace.
+James Dobbins, the new special representative for Afghanistan and Pakistan, will lead the U.S. side.

-U.S. officials said they expected detainee exchanges to be discussed in the talks.
-The United States will ask for the safe return of U.S. Sergeant Bowe Bergdahl, who has been a prisoner since June 2009, the officials said.
-He is thought to be being held by Taliban militants in northwestern Pakistan.
+Also represented will be the Haqqani network, considered the United States’ deadliest foe in Afghanistan.
+The top U.S. and NATO commander in the country cast doubt on Tuesday over whether it could make peace.

-Additional reporting by Mirwais Harooni in Kabul, Saud Mehsud in Dera Ismail Khan, William Maclean, Amena Bakr and Yara Bayoumy in Dubai, Jeff Mason in Enniskillen and Warren Strobel and Phil Stewart in Washington; Writing by David Brunnstrom; Editing by David Storey and Jim Loney
+Additional reporting by Dylan Welch and Mirwais Harooni in Kabul, Saud Mehsud in Dera Ismail Khan, William Maclean, Amena Bakr and Yara Bayoumy in Dubai, Jeff Mason in Enniskillen and Phil Stewart in Washington; Writing by David Brunnstrom and Warren Strobel; Editing by David Storey and Jim Loney